Semantic search in Rails using sqlite-vec, Kamal and Docker

 +--------------------------------------------------------------------------+

 Memory wise, *E5-large eats the most RSS memory (~4GB), E5-base is the lightest and EmbeddingGemma is right in the middle (~2GB).
-When it comes to actual results, Gemma returns the same ones as *E5-large, at least according to my empirical results tested on my data.
+When it comes to actual results, Gemma returned similar results as *E5-large, at least according to my empirical results tested on my data.

-I did run some benchmarks on latency on my MBP M1 Pro.
-CPU run, local cache warm, one process: model load + one encode:
+I ran some benchmarks on latency on my MBP M1 Pro.
+CPU run, cold cache (the model was loaded into memory on each run), one process: model load + one encode:

 +--------------------------------------------------------------------------+